 9. We feel love for the present moment

-Happiness is not in the distant future with a new house and latest model car.
-True joy lies in living in the present moment, because it is the key to building a future of freedom.
+Happiness is not found somewhere in the distant future after finally acquiring a new house and the latest model car.
+True joy lies in practicing presence.

 10. Turning everything into a problem is the problem

-Problems are opportunities.
+Problems — or challenges — are opportunities.

 11. For any conflict, there is a conversation